DILCISBoard/E-ARK-AIP/index.md

 Executive Summary
 -----------------

 This E-ARK AIP format specification defines the requirements for building Archival Information Packages (AIPs) containing the information to be stored by an archive for the long term.
 This format specification is based on the E-ARK AIP format specification developed in E-ARK project, namely is based on E-ARK deliverable, D4.4 “Final version of SIP-AIP conversion component”.1 It relates to part A of this deliverable which is the AIP format specification.
-A reference implementation of this specification is also described in this deliverable as part B which documents the implementation of the SIP-AIP conversion component implemented in the integrated platform2 as part of the earkweb component.3
+A reference implementation of   this specification is also described in this deliverable as part B which documents the implementation of the SIP-AIP conversion component implemented in the integrated platform2 as part of the earkweb component.3   -
+-
 TABLE OF CONTENTS
 ------------------
-1	Scope of this document	5
-2	Relation to other documents	5
-3	Introduction	6
-4	Preliminary definitions and remarks	7
-4.1	Representations	7
-4.2	Logical and physical representation of the AIP	8 4.3	Structural division of the AIP	8
-4.4	Authenticity of the original submission	9
-4.5	Version of an AIP	9
-4.6	Cardinality of the SIP to AIP transformation	10
-5	AIP format specification	11
-5.1	Common Specification for Information Packages	11 5.1.1	Common Specification for IPs structure	11
-5.2	E-ARK AIP structure	16
-5.2.1	AIP container for submissions	16
-5.2.2	AIP representations	19
-5.2.3	Changing the metadata of the original submission	21 5.2.4	Parent-Child relationship	22
-5.2.5	Representation Information in the E-ARK AIP	23 5.3	E-ARK AIP metadata	26
-5.3.1	Structural metadata	26
-5.3.2	Preservation metadata	33
-E-ARK AIP Physical Container Package	43
-5.3.3	Package manifest	43
-6	Appendices	45
-6.1	Appendix A - METS.xml referencing representation METS.xml files	45
-6.2	Appendix B – METS.xml describing a representation	46
-6.3	Appendix C - PREMIS.xml describing events on package level	48
-6.4	Appendix D - PREMIS.xml describing migration events (representation level)	48
-1	Scope of this document	5
-2	Relation to other documents	5
-3	Introduction	6
-4	Preliminary definitions and remarks	7
-4.1	Representations	7
-4.2	Logical and physical representation of the AIP	7 4.3	Structural division of the AIP	8
-4.4	Authenticity of the original submission	8
-4.5	Version of an AIP	9
-4.6	Cardinality of the SIP to AIP transformation	10
-5	AIP format specification	10
-5.1	E-ARK IP structure	11
-5.1.1	General E-ARK IP structure	11
-5.2	E-ARK AIP structure	15
-5.2.1	AIP container for submissions	16
-5.2.2	AIP representations	18
-5.2.3	Changing the metadata of the original submission	21 5.2.4	Parent-Child relationship	22
-5.2.5	Representation Information in the E-ARK AIP	23 5.3	E-ARK AIP metadata	25
-5.3.1	Structural metadata	25
-5.3.2	Preservation metadata	33
-5.4	E-ARK AIP Physical Container Package	43
-5.4.1	Package manifest	43
-6	Appendices	45
-6.1	Appendix A - METS.xml referencing representation METS.xml files	45
-6.2	Appendix B – METS.xml describing a representation	46
-6.3	Appendix C - PREMIS.xml describing events on package level	48
-6.4	Appendix D - PREMIS.xml describing migration events (representation level)	48
+- 1	Scope of this document	5
+- 2	Relation to other documents	5
+- 3	Introduction	6
+- 4	Preliminary definitions and remarks	7
+  - 4.1	Representations	7
+  - 4.2	Logical and physical representation of the AIP	8
+  - 4.3	Structural division of the AIP	8
+  - 4.4	Authenticity of the original submission	9
+  - 4.5	Version of an AIP	9
+  - 4.6	Cardinality of the SIP to AIP transformation	10
+- 5	AIP format specification	11
+  - 5.1	Common Specification for Information Packages	11
+    - 5.1.1	Common Specification for IPs structure	11
+  - 5.2	E-ARK AIP structure	16
+    - 5.2.1	AIP container for submissions	16
+    - 5.2.2	AIP representations	19
+    - 5.2.3	Changing the metadata of the original submission	21
+    - 5.2.4	Parent-Child relationship	22
+    - 5.2.5	Representation Information in the E-ARK AIP	23
+  - 5.3	E-ARK AIP metadata	26
+    - 5.3.1	Structural metadata	26
+    - 5.3.2	Preservation metadata	33
+    - E-ARK AIP Physical Container Package	43
+    - 5.3.3	Package manifest	43
+- 6	Appendices	45
+  - 6.1	Appendix A - METS.xml referencing representation METS.xml files	45
+  - 6.2	Appendix B – METS.xml describing a representation	46
+  - 6.3	Appendix C - PREMIS.xml describing events on package level	48
+  - 6.4	Appendix D - PREMIS.xml describing migration events (representation level)	48

 ### List of Figures